damms005/devdb-vscode/README.md

 ## Support

-You can support the development of DevDb by [contributing](#contribution) or by [sponsoring the development](https://github.com/sponsors/damms005).
-We appreciate your DevDb sponsorships with perks.
-Check the [sponsorship page](https://github.com/sponsors/damms005) for available sponsorship options.
+You can support the development of DevDb by [contributing](#contribution) features and submitting PRs, or by [sponsoring the development](https://github.com/sponsors/damms005).
+We appreciate your DevDb sponsorships with perks and you can check the [sponsorship page](https://github.com/sponsors/damms005) for available sponsorship options.

-We also appreciate your support by saying 'thank you' to our existing sponsors by patronizing or subscribing to the amazing services they offer:
+You can also support this project by using the services offered by our sponsors:

 - [Traycer AI](https://traycer.ai/#pricing1)
 - [DevWorkspace Pro](https://devworkspacepro.com)

+Please do check out [other projects](https://damms005.dev/projects) by Damilola Olowookere for other sponsorship options.

 ## Contribution